Best Money Market Account Rates on SaveBetter in June 2023

 A women in yellow sweater typing on a laptop

 What can you do with a money market account?
-Consider money market accounts for holding your emergency fund; savings for a major expense, like college tuition; or extra cash you don't need access to on a daily basis.
-By holding those reserves in a money market account, you're putting them to work.
+Consider money market accounts for holding your emergency fund, savings for a major expense like college tuition, or extra cash you don't need access to on a daily basis.
+Holding those reserves in a money market account lets you put them to work.
 Click the button below to read more about how you can use a money market account to up your savings game.

 Money Market Accounts vs. Traditional Savings Accounts